MatiasFrank/scalgoproto/doc/schema.md

 # Schema language

 A schema file describes the layout of a messages, and has the extension ".spr".
 It is described in the domain specific language described below.
-An the top level a file consists of a number of tabels, structs and enums as well as some import and namespace statements.
+At the top level a file consists of a number of tables, structs and enums as well as some import and namespace statements.

 ### Basic tyes

-The following basic tyes are supported:
+The following basic types are supported:

 * U8 is an 8 bit unsigned integer supporting values in the range 0 to 255.
 * I8 is a 8 bit signed integer supporting values in the range -128 to 127.